 Origin of Myotomes

 Skeletal muscle development can be traced to the appearance of somites.
 By day 20 the trilaminar disc has formed and the mesoderm has differentiated into different areas.
 The area directly adjacent to the neural tube is known as the paraxial mesoderm.

 From day 20 onwards the paraxial mesoderm begins to differentiate further into segments known as somites.
 44 pairs of somites are formed, however some of these regress until 31 pairs remain, corresponding to 31 pairs of spinal nerves in the adult.

 Somites are composed of a dorsal and ventral portion.
 The ventral portion forms the sclerotome, the precursor of the ribs and vertebral column.
 The dorsal portion consists of the dermomyotomes.
 As the embryo continues to develop the myotome proliferates and eventually develops into muscle.

 Distribution of Myotomes

-The list below details which movement is most strongly associated with each myotome:
+The table below details which movement is most associated with each myotome: